 NGC is headquartered in Sarasota, Florida, and is located within a secure 60,000 square foot purpose-built facility.
-NGC also has submission offices in Munich, Germany; Zurich, Switzerland; Hong Kong; Shanghai, China; Guangzhou, China; Seoul, Korea; Singapore and Tapei, Taiwan.
+NGC also has Official Submission Centers in in Munich, Germany; Hong Kong; Shanghai, Beijing, Guangzhou and Xi'an, China; Seoul, Korea; Singapore and Tapei, Taiwan.

 How do I contact NGC?

 NGC can be contacted by mail, telephone, fax or email.

 +1 941-360-2553 fax